Beelzenef/codeReads/CONTRIBUTING.md

 2. Check your spelling and grammar.
 3. Choose the corresponding section.
 4. New categories, or improvements to the existing categorization, are welcome.
-5. Use the following format for the commit message: `Add (website) at (category)`.
+5. Use the following format for the commit message: `Add (link description) at (category emoji)`.
 6. Keep descriptions short, sweet and to the point.
-7. Use the following format: `[Name](link)`
+7. Use the following format: `[Name without PascalCase](link)`

+> Avoid This Kind of Article Titles, It Would Be Appreciated

-8. Any new entry should have meaningful content at the time of the addition to this list — we can't tell whether something is awesome if there is little to see.
+8. Any new entry should have meaningful content at the time of the addition to this list

-    As a rule of thumb, there should be at least about six months worth of content.
+### Current categories:

+* learning :books:
+* design :art:
+* git and version control :mag:
+* health :+1:
+* people and networking :busts_in_silhouette:
+* user experience :ok_hand:
+* mailing :email:
+* about functional programming :pencil:
+* web development :earth_africa:
+* mobile development :iphone:
+* game development :video_game:

+Having this, a lovely commit message could be:

+> add awesome Unity3D tutorial to :video_game:

 ## Code of Conduct